 11. Provide a range of reading options.

 To engage students at varying reading levels, provide a selection of books on one theme.
-When Robb teaches about obstacles, she fills her classroom library with biographies so students can read about how different historical figures have overcome challenges in their lives.
-Even when each student is reading something different, he or she is still engaging with the theme in conferences and writing.
+When teacher and author Laura Robb teaches about obstacles, she fills her classroom library with biographies so students can read about how different historical figures overcame challenges in their lives.
+Even when each student is reading something different, they are still engaging with the theme in conferences and writing.
 One way to introduce choice is to have a read-aloud anchor text for all students, with a variety of stories to choose from for independent reading.
 In conferences, ask students to relate and connect their independent reading to the read aloud.

 Teaching theme gets at the heart of what we want for students—authentic, meaningful, and memorable experiences with text.
 Jeff Wilhelm may have put it best, “If you can read for theme, you can participate in a democracy.”

-Use these quick mini-lessons for teaching theme and about how authors and artists extract a big idea:
+Use these quick mini-lessons for teaching theme and how authors and artists extract a big idea:

 Read inspirational words to define a theme and brainstorm stories, movies, or real-life events in which you see this theme played out.

 Make art a springboard to discuss themes and how they’re interpreted.
-For example, Edvard Munch’s The Scream can springboard a discussion about the theme of fear and uncertainty.
+For example, Edvard Munch’s The Scream can inspire a discussion about the theme of fear and uncertainty.